A Guide To Backpacking in Sydney on The East Coast Australia

 You will be taxed in Australia so check out the rules on the Australian Taxation Website.

-When travelling alone in a taxi sit in the back seat (same with Uber)
+When travelling alone in taxis or rideshares, sit in the back seat and trust your instincts.

 Sydney is famous for its backpacker hostels and there is a host of great places to choose from.
 It's good to be respectful of the locals if you are staying in a populated area such as Potts Point and keep the noise down late at night.
 Other options are to find work that also provides accommodation.
 You could also try camping and hire a campervan but it's not as cheap as you may except.
-Some holiday parks charge up to $43 a night for two people.
+Some holiday parks are reasonable to stay in.

 The most favourite places for backpacking in Sydney are: